bytedance/ByteMLPerf/README.md

 # Byte MLPerf Inference Benchmark Tool
-Byte MLPerf (Inference) is a benchmark tool used by ByteDance to evaluate the performance and accuracy of different models in different deployment scenarios.
-Compared to MLPerf, Byte MLPerf has the following characteristics:
+Byte MLPerf(Inference) is an AI Accelerator Benchmark that focuses on evaluating AI Accelerators from practical production perspective, including the ease of use and versatility of software and hardware.
+Byte MLPerf has the following characteristics:
-- The model will be more representative in the actual business scenario;
+- Models and runtime environments are more closely aligned with practical business use cases.
-- In addition to performance and accuracy, the evaluation of ASIC hardware also includes assessing the ease of use and the extent of graph compilation coverage;
+- For ASIC hardware evaluation, besides evaluate performance and accuracy, it also measure metrics like compiler usability and coverage.
-- The performance and accuracy obtained from testing on the Open Model Zoo will serve as a reference for evaluating the introduction of ASIC hardware;
+- Performance and accuracy results obtained from testing on the open Model Zoo serve as reference metrics for evaluating ASIC hardware integration.

-Vendors can refer to this document for guidance on how to build a backend:[ByteMLPerf Guide](https://bytedance.us.feishu.cn/docx/L98Mdw3J6obMtJxeRBzuHeRbsof) [[中文版](https://bytedance.feishu.cn/docs/doccno9eLS3OseTA5aMBeeQf2cf#TDK8of)]
+Vendors can refer to this document for guidance on how to build a byte mlperf backend:[ByteMLPerf Guide](https://bytedance.us.feishu.cn/docx/L98Mdw3J6obMtJxeRBzuHeRbsof) [[中文版](https://bytedance.feishu.cn/docs/doccno9eLS3OseTA5aMBeeQf2cf#TDK8of)]

 ## Usage
 The user uses lanuch.py as the entry point.
 When using byte mlperf to evaluate the model, you only need to pass in two parameters --task and --hardware_type, as shown below: